Type 1 vs Type 2 Diabetes, Explained

 Type 2 Diabetes Explained

 Type 2 diabetes was once called non-insulin-dependent or adult-onset diabetes.
-Type 2 diabetes, however, is no longer just associated with adults as more children and teens are being diagnosed with this condition due to unhealthy diets and being overweight.
+This type of diabetes is no longer just associated with adults as more children and teens are being diagnosed with this condition due to unhealthy diets and being overweight.

 While type 2 diabetes is often milder than type 1 diabetes, it does carry some major risks to your health.
 This type of diabetes is often connected to obesity, unhealthy diets, and lack of exercise.
 Obesity means your pancreas has to work harder to create insulin, but it may not be enough to keep your blood sugar at the appropriate levels.